Seanny123/ShortStories/cured.md

 "When people ask me for charity donations, my wallet becomes a liability."
 "I'm sure a lower dose will fix those problems."
 "No, fuck it Jad, I need my apathy to function.
 I used to be happy.
 Now, I'm having existential crises at night, which is something I thought only emo kids did."
-"So your priorities are re-aligning.
+"So your priorities are re\-aligning.
 Isn't this what you wanted?"
 My voice approaches hysteria.
 "Maybe, but I still wanted to know who the hell I was.
 I DON'T EVEN LIKE THESE FUCKING JUJUBES ANYMORE!"
 I shake the bag in front of me accenting my confusion.
 Jad pleads, "Come on don't give up now!"